-Figure 3 is a section through part of the power tunnel for the Wahleach Hydroelectric Project in British Columbia, Canada.
-A break in the steel lining in this power tunnel occurred in January 1989.
-It is thought that this break was caused by a slow down-slope gravitational movement caused by block rotations (toppling) within a near-surface zone of loosened jointed rock.
+Figure 3 is a section through part of the power tunnel for the Wahleach hydroelectric project in British Columbia, Canada.
+A break in the steel lining in this power tunnel occurred in January 1989 and it is thought this break was caused by a slow down-slope gravitational movement caused by block rotations within a near-surface zone of loosened jointed rock.

-The Wahleach Project is located 120 km east of Vancouver and power is generated from 620 m of head between Wahleach Lake and a surface powerhouse located adjacent to the Fraser River.
-Water flows through a 3500 m long, three metre diameter unlined upper tunnel, a rock trap, a 600 m long, two metre diameter concrete encased steel-lined shaft inclined at 48° to the horizontal, a 300 m long lower tunnel and a 485 m long surface penstock to the powerhouse.
+The Wahleach project is located 120 km east of Vancouver and power is generated from 620 m of head between Wahleach Lake and a surface powerhouse located adjacent to the Fraser River.
+Water flows through a 3500 m long three metre diameter unlined upper tunnel, a rock trap, a 600 m two metre diameter concrete encased steel lined shaft inclined at 48° to the horizontal, a 300 m long lower tunnel and a 485 m long surface penstock to the powerhouse.